 - 2 teaspoon cinnamon

 - 1 cup unsalted butter softened

 - 1 egg yolk

 - 2 teaspoon vanilla extract

 - 1 tbs molasses

 - In a medium-sized bowl, toss flour, oats, baking soda, cornstarch, salt cinnamon and nutmeg together.
 Set aside.

-- In a large bowl or the bowl of your stand mixer fitted with the paddle attachment, cream butter and both sugars until light and fluffy, about 2 minutes.
+- In a separate large bowl, cream butter and both sugars until light and fluffy, about 2 minutes.
 Add the eggs, vanilla and molasses and mix until smooth.
 Pour in the flour/oat mixture and mix until just combined.
 Do not over-mix.
 Stir in the raisins by hand with a rubber spatula.
 Chill dough for 2 hours.

 - Preheat oven to 350°F. Line two baking sheets with parchment paper and set aside.

 - Roll 2 tablespoons of dough into a ball and place on prepared cookie sheet 2" apart.
 Repeat this step for the remaining dough.
 Place the dough that is not being used back into the refrigerator until ready to use so it stays cold.